-Recent laboratory experiments show that the heat transfer across the gap is significantly affected by the crystallization of the slag film, while it is relatively insensitive to composition [15].
+Recent laboratory experiments show that heat transfer across the gap is significantly affected by the crystallization of the slag film while it is relatively insensitive to composition ^[15].
 Several different experimental methods have been used to observe and measure the fraction of crystalline phase formed in slags for different thermal conditions and atmospheres.
-These include in situ methods such as single or double hot thermocouple techniques (SHTT/DHTT) [28,29], confocal microscopy [30] and instrumented cooling methods, such as differential thermal analysis (DTA) [31,32], quenching [33], step chill moulds and mould simulators [9] followed by microscopic analysis.
-Isothermal time temperature transformation (TTT) diagrams and continuous cooling transformation (CCT) diagrams have been constructed from controlled laboratory experiments [17,28,30,32,34].
-However, most of these methods are limited to relatively low cooling rates (1 ~ 900 °C/min).
-The average cooling rate of the mould slag in the longitudinal (meniscus to mould exit) and transverse (mould hot face to steel shell surface) directions may be about 20~25 °C/s and the local cooling rate may be as high as 50~100 °C/s, especially near the meniscus where the maximum heat flux enters the mould.
-Thus, a method to achieve a higher cooling rate would help in studying mould slag crystallization [35].
-In this work, several experiments were performed to measure new slag properties including the friction coefficient between the slag and mould wall, the viscosity at low temperature, the glassy or crystal structure of the solidified flux, CCT and TTT curves and the crystalline phases.
+These include in-situ methods such as single or double hot thermocouple techniques (SHTT/DHTT)^[28, 29], and Confocal Microscopy^[30], and instrumented cooling methods, such as differential thermal analysis (DTA)^[31], quenching^[33], step chill molds, and mold simulators^[9] followed by microscopic analysis.
+Isothermal transformation (TTT) diagrams and continuous cooling transformation (CCT) diagrams have been constructed from controlled laboratory experiments ^[17, 28, 30, 32, 34].
+However, most of these methods are limited to relatively low cooling rates (1°C/min~900°C/min).
+The average cooling rate of the mold slag in the longitudinal (meniscus to mold exit) and transverse (mold hot face to steel shell surface) directions may be about 20~25°C/sec, and the local cooling rate may be as high as 50~100°C/sec, especially near the meniscus where the maximum heat flux enters the mold.
+Thus, a method to achieve higher cooling rate would help in studying mold slag crystallization ^[35].
+In this work, several experiments were performed to measure new slag properties, including the friction coefficient between the slag and mold wall, the viscosity at low temperature, the glassy or crystal structure of the solidified flux, CCT and TTT curves, and the crystalline phases.